 Phoenix Children’s is using and testing new technology to help babies less than six hours old who have been deprived of oxygen at or immediately after birth.
 The procedure cools the baby’s temperature until the midbrain temperature drops, at which point the cells stop dying and the brain essentially starts over.

 Dr. Cristina Carballo, medical director of the neuro neonatal intensive care unit (NICU) department, brought the procedure to the area.
 She explains that medical crews begin to lower the babies’ temperatures on the way to the hospital.
 Once the babies arrive, they are placed on a cooling mat and connected to monitors.
 When a baby’s core temperature reaches 92.3 degrees, it brings the midbrain temperature down to 82.4 degrees, which “reboots” the brain.
 After sufficient time, medical staff begin the process of raising the child’s temperature back to normal levels, which can take up to six hours.

 Although being used across the nation, only two facilities provide full monitoring, including follow up visits with neurologists, psychiatrists, speech pathologists, occupational therapists and others.
 Phoenix Children’s Hospital is one of the two.

 HIE Outlook with Cooling Procedure

-Without the procedure, 10 to 15 percent of infants with HIE die during the neonatal period.
+Without the procedure, 10 to 15 percent of infants with hypoxic-ischemic encephalopathy die during the neonatal period.
 Approximately 25 percent of those that live suffer permanent neurologic damage.
 Phoenix Children’s Hospital has used the cooling technology on 73 babies since April 2008.
 Most are developing at a normal rate.

 Eight days passed before Jennifer Maize was able to meet baby Drew face to face.
 Since then, he has been doing well, hitting all of his developmental milestones.
 The couple hails the hospital for its advanced technology and efforts with Drew.